fatmakahveci/fatmakahveci.com-sources/content/frontend-note/typescript.md

 ## 6. Interfaces and type aliases

-- The key distinction is that a `type` cannot be re-opened to add new properties vs an `interface` which is always extendable.
+- Key distinction is that a `type` cannot be reopened to add new properties, whereas an `interface` is always extendable.
 - Interfaces define contracts and provide explicit names for type checking.
 - Interfaces may have optional properties or readonly properties.
 - Interfaces can be used as function types.